 Janet’s presentation to my class was extremely beneficial.
 It helped them see themselves as writers and better understand the writing process.
 She had my students completely engrossed.
 I could tell from the questions they asked at the end of her presentation that they were captivated by Janet’s process of creative thought and how those ideas evolved into a tangible book.
 Kathy Morgan, Middle School Teacher, Big Timber MT

-- From Castles to Kraken: World-building in Fantasy: History and fantasy collide in THE CHARMED CHILDREN OF ROOKSKILL CASTLE.
+- From Castles to Kraken: World-building in Fantasy: History and fantasy collide in THE CHARMED CHILDREN OF ROOKSKILL CASTLE, and in THE ARTIFACT HUNTERS.
 But how do authors build complex worlds in their novels, especially in fantasy?
-Janet will structure a hands-on age-appropriate workshop so your students can experience building worlds of their own.
-Or Janet can deliver a talk about those worlds that will inspire your students to read and write.
+I’ll structure a hands-on age-appropriate workshop so your students can experience building worlds of their own.
 (Grades 4 – 12)